shabin5785/Golang_notes/Go_2.md

 computations acc umulate error rapid ly unless one is quite caref ul, and the smallest positive integer that cannot be exac tly represented as a float32 is not large

+-In addition to a large collec tion of the usual mat hemat ical functions, the math package has functions for creating and detec ting the speci al values defined by IEEE 754: the positive and negat ive infinities, which represent numbers of excessive mag nitude and the result of division by zero; and NaN (‘‘not a number’’), the result of such mat hemat ical ly dubious operat ions as 0/0 or Sqrt(1).

+-The function math.IsNaN tests whether its argument is a not-a-number value, and math.NaN returns such a value.
+It’s tempting to use NaN as a sentinel value in a numer ic computation, but testing whether a specific computational result is equal to NaN is fraug ht with peril because any **comparison with NaN always yields false:**